icon

 Ontario’s housing market trend

 There are so many incredible aspects to Canada’s most populous province, from its natural resources to its growing cities.
-So it is no surprise that many new immigrants want to live, work and raise a family here.
+Hence, it is no surprise that many new immigrants want to live, work and raise a family here.

 Average house prices in Ontario

-The average house prices in different regions of Ontario as of September 2023 compared to September 2022 are below:
+The average house prices in different regions of Ontario as of April 2024 compared to April 2023 are below:

 City